| | | Allen J.Galles.

 went back over to the casket, climbed in, laid down and closed the

 lid.
 And just like that the casket disappeared into thin air.
+I woke up, in a total

 state of confusion.
 The dream was so real.
 I remember specific